ohnosequences/ohnosequences.github.com/source/_posts/2015-03-22-bio4j-preprint.markdown

 - cloud computing
 ---

 It's been _years_ since we started working on [Bio4j][Bio4j], and during all this time we have prioritized working on Bio4j over writing about (and publishing) what we were doing.
-Thanks in part to this, Bio4j 1.0 is going to be an amazing resource for the Bioinformatics community, built by only a handful of people; which I personally found quite impressive, given the scale and scope of the project.
+Thanks in part to this, Bio4j 1.0 is going to be an amazing resource for the Bioinformatics community, built by only a handful of people; which I personally find quite impressive, given the scale and scope of the project.

 However, not having a standard way of citing Bio4j was starting to cause some difficulties for Bio4j users; a link to a GitHub repository is (still) not a generally accepted practice.
 This was so even for ourselves: we have several papers in the works which build on Bio4j, blocked because it would not make sense to publish them before Bio4j itself.